Qatar's modern future rubs up against conservative traditions

 “We don’t want people to come for a $50 room to lie on the beach all day and walk around with a backpack and shorts.
 These are not the type of people we’re targeting,” the Chairman of the Qatar Tourism Authority, Ahmed Abdullah al-Nuaimi, told Reuters last year.

-“For the last five or six years we’ve invested in high-end hotels and facilities, high-end convention centres and museums.
+“For the last five or six years we’ve invested in high-end hotels and facilities, high-end convention centers and museums.
 But we’re not looking for it to be a revenue-generating industry,” he said.

 “If (the tourism market) crashes, it makes no difference for us.”